colinfehlinger/CRM/architecture-ocr.md

-# The workflow starts with a Realtor's paper sign-in sheet at the event and ends with automated emails being sent to the stored leads.
+# The workflow starts with a Realtor's sign-in sheet at an event and ends with automated emails being sent to the stored leads.

 ```mermaid
 flowchart LR